romangarms/Spotify-Song-Recommender/README.md

 # Spotify Song Recommender

-Get personalized playlist recommendations powered by AI.
+Get personalized playlist recommendations powered by the Logic API.
 This app uses [Logic.inc](https://logic.inc) to analyze your music taste and generate new playlists.

 ## Features